-Supported by The Andy Warhol Foundation for the Visual Arts
+Theory and Practice, a series, is supported by The Andy Warhol Foundation for the Visual Arts.

 The intense and singular black queer musical genius Julius Eastman once introduced an incendiary series of his compositions (including one titled “Gay Guerrilla”) with the following commentary:

 In the case of “guerrilla,” that glorifies “gay.”
 That is to say, there aren’t many gay guerrillas, I don’t feel that gaydom does have that strength.
 So therefore I use that word in the hopes that they will.
 You see, at this point, I don’t feel gay guerrillas can really match with Afghani guerrillas or PLO guerrillas.
 But let us hope that in the future they might… That is the reason that I use “gay guerrilla”: in hopes that I might be one, if called upon…

 Eastman’s comment from the dawn of Reagan’s counter-revolution resonates in our own reactionary political moment, when the mainstream victories of the LGBT movement have left us polarized between, on the one hand, a cynical conformism that accepts liberal tolerance as the best and only paradise, and, on the other hand, a radical, emancipatory striving for something else.